DaneEvans/qmk_firmware/keyboards/navi10/keymaps/devdev/readme.md

 - Tap Insert Once -> Media Layer (Tap again to leave):
   * Has mappings for Audio control on MacOS using the arrow keys, PgUp/PgDn, and Delete.
   * Lights up the Central 3mm indicator LED.

+- added an rgb  stri0p for layer identification